Haagerup property and group-invariant percolation: Haagerup Property and Quantitative Estimates

 which concludes the proof. \eproof

-\begin{example} Let us comment on the particular example when $\Gamma$ is a finitely generated free group acting on its canonical Cayley graph.
+\begin{example} (Bernoulli-percolation-proof that tree distances are conditionally negative definite) Let us comment on the particular example when $\Gamma$ is a finitely generated free group acting on its canonical Cayley graph.
 In this case it is easy to see that the two-point function of $p$-Bernoulli bond percolation is given by

 Consider the distance function $|g|=d(o,g)$ on $\Gamma$.
-Since $p \mapsto \log(p)$ is a bijection from $(0,1)$ to $(-\infty,0)$, we obtain that the function $g \mapsto \e^{-\lambda|g|}$ is positive definite for every $\lambda>0$.
+Since $p a\mapsto \log(p)$ is a bijection from $(0,1)$ to $(-\infty,0)$, we obtain that the function $g \mapsto \e^{-\lambda|g|}$ is positive definite for every $\lambda>0$.
 By Schoenberg's theorem, the distance function is conditionally negative definite, see e.g.\ \cite[Theorem C.3.2]{BdlHV08}.
-As mentioned earlier, this recovers a fundamental result due to Haagerup, see \cite[Lemma 1.2]{H79}.
-We believe that the proof presented here is significantly less involved and has the benefit of being very natural from a probabilistic point of view. \end{example}
+This recovers a fundamental result due to Haagerup \cite[Lemma 1.2]{H79} using a short probabilistic proof which involves only the most natural percolation model, Bernoulli percolation.
+Let us point out that an even easier proof was already known, which involves showing that the distance function is measure definite, which immediately implies conditional negative definiteness -- measure definiteness in turn may be seen by writing down explicitly an embedding of the Cayley tree into an $L^1$-space or by writing the distance as a wall distance; these ideas appear for example in \cite{CMV04,CSV12,L13}.
+Our purpose of presenting the above probabilistic proof is to underline a motivating idea, which as we will explore, will generalize to a much broader class of groups with the Haagerup property for which the distance function may be far from being conditionally negative definite. \end{example}